GigiusB/djaxei/README.md

 # A django admin extension for importing exporting records from/to xls/ods

-A Python library project template using:
+A Python library project using:
 * pytest
 * flake8
 * tox